 The interface features three main windows, with their respective sub-sections: the first window display all the notifications and different information about your WiFi system, the second window shows the status of the network, including a graphical representation of the Internet connection, number of WiFi points and the number of connected devices (tap any of the three circle icons to open lists of the connected devices and the WiFi points – it also allows you to create priorities -, as well as viewing the average download/upload stats of the Internet connection).

-The third window is the place where you can configure the router ‘more in-depth’: the Shortcuts mini-section includes the Network check (Test the internet speed, the connection quality between the points and the WiFi strength to the device from which you are accessing the UI), Priority device, Show password and it allows you to add more actions, while the Settings mini-section gives you access to the Network & General settings (Network (WiFi network, WiFi points and Advanced networking: DNS, WAN, LAN, DHCP IP reservations, Port management, UPnP, Network Mode and IPv6) and General (Managers, App & support details, Privacy and Email Notifications)), the Family Wi-Fi (allows you to create Labels that can be attached to your Devices and set specific schedules for when the Internet connection will be available for that specific client), Guest WiFi and Home Control (allows you to control any connected smart devices by entering On.Here in a web browser).
+The third window is the place where you can configure the router ‘more in-depth’: the Shortcuts mini-section includes the Network check (Test the internet speed, the connection quality between the points and the WiFi strength to the device from which you are accessing the UI), the Priority device, Show the password and it allows you to add more actions (where you quickly access Family WiFi profiles), while the Settings mini-section gives you access to the Network & General settings (Network (WiFi network, WiFi points and Advanced networking: DNS, WAN, LAN, DHCP IP reservations, Port management, UPnP, Network Mode and IPv6 – there is also some optimization for Stadia gaming traffic) and General (Managers, App & support details, Privacy and Email Notifications)), the Family Wi-Fi (allows you to create Labels that can be attached to your Devices and set specific schedules for when the Internet connection will be available for that specific client), Guest WiFi and Home Control (allows you to control any connected smart devices by entering On.Here in a web browser).